Skip to main content

 Popular posts from this blog

-As British Citizen , Do I Need Visa Philippines ?
+As British Citizen , Do I Need Visa China ?

-As British Citizen , Do I Need Visa Philippines ?
+As British Citizen , Do I Need Visa China ?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-Visas You can enter the Philippines without a visa for an initial period of 30 days.
-You can also get a tourist visa from the ...
+Visas British nationals normally need a visa to enter mainland China, including Hainan Island, but not Hong Kong or Macao.
+With effect from 1 Novem...

-As A British Citizen Do I Need Visa Canada?
+As A British Citizen Do I Need Visa Nepal?

-As A British Citizen Do I Need Visa Canada ?
+As A British Citizen Do I Need Visa Nepal?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-Visas British Citizens don’t usually need a visa to visit Canada for short periods, but you’ll need to get an Electronic Travel Authorisation before you...
+Visas You will need a visa to travel to Nepal.
+To apply for a visa in the United Kingdom you should contact the Embassy of Nep...